 We can't go anywhere without people.
 We plan to engage citizen scientists and school children from around the world to help us test a selection of plant species to identify varieties best suited for growth on the Lunar surface.
 Opening the scientific process to the public will allow us to provide unique educational opportunities, as well as inspire innovation.

-In April 2022, we were selected from a number of competitors for a place on-board Israeli non-profit organisation, SpaceIL's Beresheet2 lunar lander travelling to the Moon’s surface in early 2025.
+In April 2022, we were selected from a number of competitors for a free place on board a commercial Lunar Lander travelling to the Moon’s surface in early 2025.

 This mission, which will involve a number of firsts in space travel history, will include a set of seeds and plants carefully selected to withstand the conditions present on the transit to the moon, as well as on the surface.
 By landing our payload on the Lunar surface, we aim to show growth (germination and/or growth from dormant plant state) within the first 72 hours of landing.